Shun Yamaguchi: Toronto Blue Jays

 On July 27, 2020, Yamaguchi made his MLB debut.
 He became the first Japanese player who made his MLB debut as a Blue Jays member.
 On August 26, 2020, he earned his first MLB win.
 With the 2020 Toronto Blue Jays, Yamaguchi appeared in 17 games, compiling a 2–4 record with 8.06 ERA and 26 strikeouts in 252/3 innings pitched.

 On February 11, 2021, Yamaguchi was designated for assignment.
 On February 13, Yamaguchi was released by the Blue Jays.

 San Francisco Giants

 On February 20, 2021, Yamaguchi agreed to a contract with the San Francisco Giants, reportedly a split major league/minor league deal.
 On June 2, Yamaguchi announced via Instagram that he would be leaving the Giants organization to return to Japan.
 He was officially released by San Francisco the next day.
-In five games for the Triple-A Sacramento River Cats, he had a 0-3 record and 6.17 ERA.
+In five games for the Triple-A Sacramento River Cats, he had a 0–3 record and 6.17 ERA.

 Yomiuri Giants (second stint)

 On June 10, 2021, Yamaguchi agreed to a contract to return to the Yomiuri Giants of Nippon Professional Baseball.
+He made 15 appearances down the stretch for Yomiuri, posting a 2–8 record and 3.56 ERA.
+In 2022, Yamaguchi pitched in only one game for the Giants, recording two scoreless innings.
+He became a free agent following the 2022 season.

+On April 17, 2023, Yamaguchi announced his retirement from professional baseball.